top of page

 • Align forecasts and production timelines with BASF’s recovery roadmap.

-This early restart is a strong signal that BASF is actively working to regain its standing as a trusted and leading global supplier of Vitamin E. For those who rely on high-quality ingredients and predictable delivery, this development is an important milestone on the road back to normalcy.
+The mid-May 2025 restart marks a major milestone toward restoring global supply chain stability.
+For buyers and manufacturers, this update brings cautious optimism, but continued planning and communication remain essential.
+For those who rely on high-quality ingredients and predictable delivery, this development is an important milestone on the road back to normalcy.

 For ongoing updates, be sure to follow the original BASF LinkedIn announcement and check for supply chain alerts at https://lnkd.in/dkpaDBBT.